simpixelated/strongtownscarmel/content/join.md

 Email us at [strongtownscarmel@gmail.com](mailto:strongtownscarmel@gmail.com).

-Fill out this form to get reminders and updates on our events and activities:
+Subscribe to our newseltter for event reminders and other local Carmel news:

 <div id="mc_embed_shell" class="col-lg-6">